 Turkeyfoot Wood’s Natural History

-Turkeyfoot Woods is our newest addition to the Arc’s current land acquisition campaign.
 The 45-acre tract lies right on the Rocky Fork Creek along a stretch where the usually-high canyon walls flatten out and from a level floodplain.
 Here two pastures lie, still retaining native Big Bluestem grasses which tower above one’s head in the fall.
 Surrounding the pastures is a young forest of white oak, hickories, and maple, and a black walnut-cottonwood riparian corridor.
 Watch for signs of Deer, Turkey, Cedar Waxwings, Great Blue Herons and the whistles of our native Wood Duck as they course the creek.
-Access.
-We will be using Ceremony Hill as our access to Turkeyfoot Woods, which is located between Hermitage and Barrett’s Farm on Cave Road.
-Ceremony Hill is an 18 acre old farm located on a high sunny knob that has a beautiful 360 degree view, acquired back in 2002.
-It was named “Ceremony Hill” because of this spectacular view and the feelings the land evoked.

 What to Bring

 Bring a bottle of drinking water and your lunch.
 If you are coming to remove woody plants and do not have prescription glasses, bring a pair of sunglasses for eye protection.
 We also recommend wearing footwear with a good tread, and a brimmed hat to keep the sun off your face.
 Avoid wearing clothes made of fleece or other fuzzy material.
 Our fields have various species of “stick-tights” and you could in theory walk out covered with thousands of them.
 To avoid this, don the smoothest fabric at your disposal.
 If you have your own clippers, garden gloves with rubber coated protection, and light handsaws, bring them along.
 If you don’t, we can share our tools with you.
-Poison ivy will not be a major problem in the fall or early spring since the leaves are not out.
-Bugs will not be a problem at all.
+Poison ivy is less of an issue in the fall or early spring since the leaves are not out.
+Also, bugs are generally less of a problem at this time of year.